Matthias-Hermsdorf/sonoff-basic-esp8266-custom-firmware/README.md

 This custom firmware allow you flash your Sonoff Basic to work HTTP based.
 With this custom firmware you don't need to hard code a static WiFi connection, you can configure your Sonoff in the first boot time.
 After flashing, you can select your desired home WiFi and make HTTP requests through the browser or using JSON calls.
+A Serial Interface is implemented for debugging purposes.

 It's easier to integrate with your current home automation or with your custom mobile application.